close

 Kenya

-In Kenya, MGI Worldwide currently ranks in 15th place for fee income and 14th for staffing volume thanks to our sole Kenyan member firm Alekim Associates.
+kenya-162332_960_720.png In Kenya, MGI Worldwide currently ranks in 15th place for fee income and 14th for staffing volume thanks to our sole Kenyan member firm Alekim Associates.

 Felix Kimoli, Partner at Alekim Associates LLP says, “The ranking means that the market is confident about us.
 This is as a result of us focusing on quality and following the global audit methodology.
 We will always endeavour to be of help our clients by supporting them make informed decisions on financial matters.”